dosomething-sagar/dosomething-sagar/README.md

 # Welcome to My GitHub Profile!

 ## About Me
 Hello there!
-I'm Sagar Malviya, and I'm currently working at **FirstLogic Infosystem**.
-I'm passionate about learning and currently focusing on enhancing my skills in **NodeJS**, **ReactJS**, and **DSA**.
+I'm Sagar Malviya, and I'm currently working at FirstLogic Infosystem.
+I'm passionate about learning and currently focusing on enhancing my skills in **ReactJS** (for frontend), **Spring Boot** and **Hibernate** (for backend), and DSA.
 When I'm not coding, you can find me exploring new technologies and contributing to open-source projects.

 ## Get in Touch
 - **Email:** work.sagarmalviya@gmail.com